nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 }
 ```

-If we run the update version using `AtomicPtr<u32>` on our ARM cpu we get
+If we run the updated version using `AtomicPtr<u32>` on our ARM cpu we get
 ```
 running on aarch64
 all iterations passed